Arithmetic Information of Rational Elliptic Surfaces, and Shioda's Rank 68 Elliptic Surface: The Elliptic Surface of Rank .

 We can lift all of our generating sections from their original elliptic surfaces to the elliptic surface of rank $68$.
-In fact, for the rational elliptic surfaces, we can show exactly how these are lifted:
+This is done through a combination of base change of the rational elliptic surfaces, and a change of variables.
+The process is reversing the process to decompose $y^2 = x^3 + t^{360} + 1$ into the $11$ elliptic surfaces, and full details of this can be found in \cite[Chapter 4]{heijne2011elliptic}.
+In fact, for the rational elliptic surfaces, we can show exactly how these are lifted in \ref{tab: Lifting Points}.